 That’s the concept behind The Swords of Ditto, the latest release from the lovable publishing team at Devolver Digital.
 The only problem is, whilst the villain of this tale’s rise every hundred years is a given, the hero’s success is a little less certain…

-Don’t worry though – a hundred years pass and a new hero rises, taking on the mantle of ‘The Sword of Ditto’ and looking to defeat Malmo themselves.
-They’ve only got four days to do this though, before they’re forced to take on Malmo in battle.
+Don’t worry though – a hundred years pass and a new hero rises, taking on the mantle of ‘The Sword of Ditto’ and looking to defeat Mormo themselves.
+They’ve only got four days to do this though, before they’re forced to take on Mormoo in battle.
 If they defeat her, YAY.
 If they die… well… it’s another hundred year wait for the next Sword of Ditto to rise…

 It’s a quirky and neat concept, and one that adds an interesting twist to the roguelite formula that actually feels more meaningful than just ‘starting over again’ when you die.
 There’s an ongoing battle in place, and whilst it’s one that might never necessarily end, it’s one that continually impresses.